Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/firmware-update.rst

    applications/services.

    **For firmware v1.0.1 and above user data is retained** during the update.
-Anyways, be sure to always have another device (or login method) registered with your service, if for some reason your data is not retained.
+   Anyway, be sure to always have another device (or login method) registered with your service, if for some reason your data is not retained.

 How to Update
 -------------